 - If you do not want to wash out your bins - look in the local telephone directories/free papers for a professional bin cleaning company

 Maggots are unpleasant but there is no evidence to suggest that they cause health problems.
 Flies are all around no matter what type of collection service is in operation.
 The best approach is to be careful with your waste and ensure that flies can’t get to it, by following the advice above.

 My household has problems with excess rubbish - can you offer any help?

-If your household is struggling to fit the refuse into your grey bin or allocated number of grey sacks, you may find a waste audit useful.
+If your household is struggling to fit the refuse into your grey bin or allocated number of grey sacks, you may find a waste advice visit useful.
 Officers from the waste management team will visit your home and offer advice and support, in certain circumstances you may be entitled to extra capacity.
-If you would like to arrange one, please fill in the on-line form or call the Sort-It telephone line on 01926 456339.
+If you would like to arrange one, please fill in the on-line form or contact us at firstname.lastname@example.org or 01926 353365.